-Liquid calories keep the tank filled, but foods that are closer to their natural form do more to not only sustain the body, but they also help it to heal.
-It is more difficult for the body to heal on processed foods alone because they are inherently inflammatory.
-This is why I recommend a natural alternative to Pediasure.
+Liquid calories keep the tank filled, but foods that are closer to their natural form do more to not only sustain the body but also help it to heal.
+It is more difficult for the body to heal from processed foods alone because they are inherently inflammatory.
+This is why I recommend a natural alternative to Pediasure®.

 That’s where my methodology comes in.
 I advise parents to gradually decrease their children’s liquid calories so they will be hungry and eat more real food.
 Spinach, sprouts, fruits, nuts, and seeds pack a great deal of “real food” nutrients, vitamins, minerals, and phytonutrients compared to Pediasure.
 And they taste a lot better, too!

-And let me clarify, PediaSure® definitely contains many vitamins and nutrients, many of which are synthesized in a lab.
+And let me clarify, PediaSure® definitely contains many vitamins and nutrients, but again, many are synthesized in a lab.
 As with everything in nature, our bodies absorb and utilize real foods much better and more efficiently than synthetic products.

 I hear you saying, “Enough theory!
 What’s your Pediasure replacement recipe?”
 Here it is: